truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Consider [this writeup of Bitcoin's March 2013 emergency](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/).

 I agree that this case can help us understand Bitcoin Upgrades.
-I don't agree that : "Without the central co-ordination of the Bitcoin Core developers and the strong trust that the community places in them, it is inconceivable that adopting this counterintuitive solution could have been successfully accomplished", however.
+I don't agree that: "Without the central co-ordination of the Bitcoin Core developers and the strong trust that the community places in them, it is inconceivable that adopting this counterintuitive solution could have been successfully accomplished", however.

 In fact, it is *because* the Core developers were unable to coordinate, and *because* they were **not** able to convince (ie "get") the community, that the (supposedly "counterintuitive") solution would have *inevitiably* manifest itself.